Skip to content

 North Carolina

-To begin your cleaning business in North Carolina, register with the North Carolina Secretary of State (SOS).
+To get licensed in North Carolina, register with the North Carolina Secretary of State and check business license requirements with your local city or county.

-First, register with the SOS website, then register with the NC Department of Revenue and obtain an Assumed Name at the Register of Deeds Office.
-Check for business license requirements with your local city or county.
+It costs $127 to register in North Carolina.
+Processing takes 2–5 business days.
+Then register with the NC Department of Revenue and obtain an assumed name at the Register of Deeds Office.

 North Dakota